Officers and Executive Committee

-Vice President of KG Investment Properties
+Senior Vice President, Regional Director of KG Investment Properties

 Kyle joined KG Investment in October, 2005 as the Project Director for Scholls Business Center, Rivergate Logistics Center and Cascade Distribution Center.
 Kyle has a strong background in office and retail leasing and management and retail development.
-During the past several years, Kyle has completed an average of 45 lease renewals and/or expansion per year in his portfolio.

 Mayor Lou Ogden